 Develop privacy procedures

-An organisation must take reasonable steps to protect the personal information it holds from misuse and loss from unauthorised access, modification or disclosure.
+Your business must take reasonable steps to protect the personal information it holds from misuse and loss from unauthorised access, modification or disclosure.

-- Monitor ongoing privacy procedures to ensure compliance.
+- monitor ongoing privacy procedures to ensure compliance

-- Consider the need for external legal advice.
+- consider the need for external legal advice.

 - the management of mailing lists